xuhdev/no-style-please/README.md

 Or install it yourself as:

     $ gem install no-style-please

-### GitHub Pages installation

-If you want to use this theme for your Jekyll's site deployed on [GitHub Pages](https://pages.github.com/), follow the instructions on [this page](https://docs.github.com/en/github/working-with-github-pages/adding-a-theme-to-your-github-pages-site-using-jekyll#adding-a-theme).

-## Usage

-You can edit `_config.yml` file to customize your blog.
-You can change things such as the name of the blog, the author, the appearance of the theme (light, dark or auto), how dates are formatted, etc. Customizable fields should be straightforward to understand.
-Still, `_config.yml` contains some comments to help you understand what each field does.

-For further customization (e.g. layout, CSS) see the [official Jekyll's documentation](https://jekyllrb.com/docs/themes/#overriding-theme-defaults) on customizing gem-based themes.

 ### Customize the menu

 In order to add/edit/delete entries from the main menu, you have to edit the `menu.yml` file inside `_data` folder.
 Through that file you can define the structure of the menu.
 Take a look at the default configuration to get an idea of how it works and read on for a more comprehensive explanation.